Special Groups (Portugal)

-The Special Groups or GE (Grupos Especiais in Portuguese) were small military units (commando) of platoon size, set up from 1966 to 1974 by the Portuguese Armed Forces in Angola and in Mozambique.
+The Special Groups or GE (Grupos Especiais in Portuguese) were commando of platoon size, set up from 1966 to 1974 by the Portuguese Armed Forces in Angola and in Mozambique.
 Later, Paratrooper Special Groups or GEP (Grupos Especiais Paraquedistas) were formed, these being units able to conduct airborne operations.
 By 1974 there were 84 GE and 12 GEP, with 7,700 members, operating in Mozambique and 90 GE, with 3,069 members, operating in Angola.

 Constitution and Training

 Although they were trained and operated under the command of the Portuguese African Command (and Portuguese Air Force for the GEP), the GE were not integrated into the Armed Forces and were considered paramilitary forces.
 The GE were made up of local volunteers from African tribes, trained and led by senior Portuguese Army NCOs and officers and some Rhodesian veterans from the Second World War.
 With the exception of the GEP, each GE was usually fully established by members of the same ethnic African group.
 The GE received a similar training to commandos and the GEP to paratroopers.
 The GEP were created and used only in Mozambique.
 Training was at the Company level.
 A few Rhodesian veterans of the Second World War were tasked with the training, like Squadron Leader (retd) Francis Nicholson of the No. 237 Squadron RAF, Major (retd) Richard Brent, Company Sergeant Major Blessed Mbangwa and Platoon Sergeant (retd) Henry Utsaya of the Rhodesian African Rifles, Colour Sergeant (retd) Tony MacDonald of the 1 Special Service Battalion, Platoon Sergeant (retd) Angus Fraser and Corporal (retd) James Harris of the Rhodesia Regiment.
 Also involved in training and advisory roles were serving Rhodesian Police officers, Senior Sergeant Prosper Ndabingi, Senior Sergeant William Nkomo, Staff Lance Section Officer Piet Cronje and Chief Inspector Richard Davis of the British South Africa Police.